FAQ About Being Sued By A Debt Collector In Alabama

 A. The debt buyer is the plaintiff and must prove its case against you.
 The debt buyer will call any witnesses it has and try to introduce as evidence any documents it has to prove you owe the debt to the debt buyer.
 You can then show any evidence you have.

-Q. What if I know I owe the original creditor – such as Discover Card, Bank of America, etc.?
+Q. What if I know I owe the original creditor – such as Chase or Citibank, etc.?